 The doctor of psychology program (Psy.D.) in school psychology builds upon the College's specialist program and is a full-time, on campus program with a three-year residency requirement.
-The program typically requires a minimum of three years of on-campus post baccalaureate study, including course work, practica, and a Professional Research Project.
-In addition, the program requires a minimum of a 1500-hour pre-doctoral school psychology internship (1200 hours of which must be in a PK-12 setting) at an approved site anywhere in the country.
+The program typically requires a minimum of three years of on-campus post baccalaureate study, including course work, practica, and the completion of a capstone research project, the Directed Study..
+In addition, the program requires a minimum of a 2000-hour doctoral internship (600 hours of which must be in a PK-12 setting) at an approved site anywhere in the country.